Albinaria species in Crete

 A. tenuicostata has a biramous penial retractor and a fully developed penial caecum which is relatively longer than in the other species.

-A. „tenuicostata“ from Paleochora (fortress) has been wrongly determined, because it is like A. troglodytes and A. virginea.
+A. „tenuicostata“ from Paleochora (fortress) has been misidentified so far, because it is like A. troglodytes and A. virginea.

 A. eburnea is similar to A. cretensis, because it has epiphallus and penis of normal length and a fully developed penial caecum.
 The penial retractor is biramous to undivided.
 All characters are in contrast to A. byzantina with which it has been united by Bamberger et al. (2021).
 Therefore, it remains here to be regarded as a species of its own.